OXID-eSales/developer_documentation/README.rst

 .. image:: https://travis-ci.org/OXID-eSales/developer_documentation.svg?branch=master
    :target: https://travis-ci.org/OXID-eSales/developer_documentation

-This is OXID eShop developer documentation.
-It should provide necessary up to date information for developers.
+This is the OXID eShop developer documentation.

-Currently this repository contains skeleton for documentation which should become useful documentation for developers.

-Generated documentation can be found here: http://oxid-eshop-developer-documentation.readthedocs.io/en/latest/
+The generated documentation can be found here: https://docs.oxid-esales.com/developer/en/6.0/

+If you want to contribute, please read https://docs.oxid-esales.com/developer/en/6.0/index.html#help-improving-this-documentation.
+Generate the documentation locally in order to test your changes as described in the following section.

 Generating docs locally
 -----------------------